Parameterizing Dataset Distillation via Gaussian Splatting: Parallelization Strategy for Batched Rendering

-\paragraph{1D Flattening and Contiguous Memory Layout} We avoid using Python lists or non-contiguous tensors to store the parameters of different images.
+We avoid using Python lists or non-contiguous tensors to store the parameters of different images.
 Instead, all Gaussian parameters (e.g., means, features, and Cholesky components) across the batch are concatenated and stored in a single large contiguous PyTorch tensor.
 For a batch of $B$ images with $N$ points each, the means tensor has a shape of $(B \times N, 2)$, rather than being represented as a list of $B$ tensors of shape $(N, 2)$.
 This design ensures memory contiguity and eliminates the performance overhead caused by frequent concatenation.

 By combining the global ID system at the CUDA kernel level with a contiguous memory layout at the framework level, we have constructed an end-to-end rendering architecture that achieves high throughput for large-scale batched rendering tasks.